peted-davis/WeatherFlow_PiConsole/README.md

 ## Advanced: Custom Panels

-The console is distributed with 7 built-in panels to display weather, forecast and astronomical informtion.
+The console is distributed with 7 built-in panels to display weather, forecast and astronomical information.
 For advanced users, custom panels can be created allowing the data display to be customised, or additional data sources to be integrated into the console.
 Custom panels should not be overwritten when the console is updated.